In HubSpot, integrations allow data to be passed to and from external/internal systems and the HubSpot COS.

 To elaborate, every product or service must be promoted using intentional marketing schemes.

 Hosting content online, or otherwise, business blogging is a surefire way to attract customers to your business.
-Businesses that blog receives 67% more leads than those who don’t.
+Businesses that blog receive67% more leadsthan those that don’t.

 That said, writing content is just the first step.